carlosiruiz/Movie_Review_Classifier/README.md

 ## Business Case <a id='case'></a>

-My goal with this project is to build a sentiment classifier on movie reviews scraped from Rotten Tomatoes.
+My goal with this project is to use movie review data scraped from Rotten Tomatoes to build a sentiment classifier.
 This is a common NLP task, and a good way to practice working with text data.

 ## Libraries Used <a id='lib'></a>